 The Programme of Government and Public Administration (GPAD) has a strong track record in providing excellent training for students seeking future careers in political science, such as public policy, NGO’s and in public administration.
-Renowned and famous alumni from the Department can be found in different sectors in Hong Kong and overseas, including the government, the public sector, business, legal services, mass media and higher education.
+Renowned and famous alumni from the Department can be found in different sectors in Hong Kong and overseas, including the government, the public sector, business, legal services, mass media, higher education, and other professions.

 The Programme is unique in Hong Kong, both for its bilingualism (focus on English and Cantonese) alongside the diversity of the curriculum.
-There are over eighty different academic courses offered in the programme, ranging from Chinese Politics, Hong Kong Politics, Public Policy, to Comparative Politics, European Politics and Data Analysis.
-The Department also offers a landmark Student Exchange scheme, known as the ‘3W’s’.
+The programme offers more than forty different courses, ranging from Chinese Politics, Hong Kong Politics, Public Policy, International politics, Political Theory to Comparative Politics.
+The Department also offers Student Exchange schemes, known as the ‘3W’s’.
 This exchange scheme allows students from GPAD to undertake academic exchange at the University of Warwick (UK), Westminster (UK) and at Waseda University (Japan).

-Professors in the Department are both locally and internationally renowned for both their research and teaching.
-A number of Professors provide interactive and dynamic teaching, in offering Model European Union and United Nations Simulation Exercises that enhance overall student learning.
+Professors in the Department are both locally and internationally renowned for their research and teaching.
+The department provides interactive and dynamic teaching that enhances overall student learning.
 There is also a close relationship between staff and students in the Department, with extensive mentoring for students in their undergraduate study of political science.
-The Department also now offers exciting Internship opportunities for students, with a recent Co-Intelligence Internship programme launched that provides an elite internship scheme in the public and private sectors for GPA undergraduate students.
+The Department recently launches a Co-Intelligence Internship programme, which provides internship opportunities in the public and private sectors for GPA undergraduate students.
 The department is driving towards a more professional- and career-oriented training for the undergraduate students.

 Nurturing Useful Members of Society

 Like every other teenager fantasizing about the world beyond her reach, Venus Wong always had questions hovering over her mind.
-How did the society run?
-How did the different facets of society function?
-What role could she partake in the community?
+How is the society run?
+How do the different facets of society function?
+What role can she partake in the community?
 If you have ever had similar thoughts and longed for answers, you too— like Venus— may possibly be a good fit for the Department of Government and Public Administration of CUHK.

 The Department didn’t let her down.
-Aiming at offering a rich curriculum and a stimulating environment for students’ intellectual and personal development since 1970, the Department provides more than 80 courses in various areas, including Greater China studies, Research Methodology, Political Theory, Comparative Politics, International Relations, Political Economy, Public Administration and Public Policy.
+Aiming at offering a rich curriculum and a stimulating environment for students’ intellectual and personal development since 1970, the Department provides a wide range of courses in various areas, including Greater China studies, Research Methodology, Political Theory, Comparative Politics, International Relations, Political Economy, Public Administration and Public Policy.
 The courses, covering political, economic and social issues related to other parts of the world, grant a global vision to students.

 Venus treated the teachers as someone who can enrich her mind and soul, too.
 She explained, ‘Interaction is never lacking between staff and students here.
 Teachers have always been patient to advise on our academic progress, while many of them are also life mentors to us.’